Primitive Arrays

 and so on

-Then, changing the same loop, add the price information from the second array to what is printed.
-Then add on a check of the third array, and add a note if the car is unavailable (think about how to print things on the same line or not).
+Then, changing the same loop, add the price information from the price array to what is printed.
+Then add on a check of the third (boolean) array, and add a note if the car is unavailable (think about how to print things on the same line or not).
 So the output from the loop ends up looking something like

 1. SUV ($68.0 / day)